Maeve Murphy

+Maeve was also short listed for the Jack Gold Prize for Best Direction at Fastnet Film Festival for short film The Wolf in 2026.

 Early life

 Murphy was born in Belfast in Northern Ireland.
 As a teenager, she was one of the hosts of BBC Northern Ireland's youth TV series Wise Crack.
 While at Cambridge University, she was the secretary of the Cambridge Footlights and a co-founding member of "Trouble and Strife" theatre company.

 Early work

 Murphy's first short was Amazing Grace, with Aidan Gillen, was screened at the BFI.
 Her second short Salvage, starring Orla Brady, premiered at the Cork Film Festival.

 Silent Grace, was a prison/hunger strike/women's protest drama starring Brady, Cathleen Bradley, Cara Seymour, Patrick Bergin and Conor Mullen.
 Silent Grace was chosen as UK entry for Cannes for Un Certain Regard Section in 2002.
 The film screened at the Galway, Moscow Film Festival, Taormina and the Hamptons Film Festival, USA, where it was nominated for the Conflict and Resolution Award in association with the Brizzolara Family Foundation.
 The film was positively reviewed by Ronnie Scheib in Variety and by Michael Dwyer in the Irish Times.
 Silent Grace is a fictional drama based on real events, covering the largely untold story of Republican women prisoners’ involvement in the Dirty protests and first Hunger Strikes of 1980/1981.
 Guerilla Films released it via UGC cinemas in London, Belfast and Dublin in 2004, and it was supported by the Irish Film Board.
 Silent Grace achieved 80% rating on Rotten Tomatoes.
 It was picked up for international online streaming on Hulu and Mubi.

 On 24 June 2017, 16 years after its film festival premiere and following two articles in the Irish Times about women's voices, TV3 gave Silent Grace its Irish nationwide TV première.
 The Sunday Times made it one of the "Films of the Week." and The Irish Times said "Silent Grace is important".
 In May 2020, the Irish Times listed Silent Grace as number 38 in their list of the 50 greatest Irish films of all time.
 In June 2021, the Irish Film Institute put it on their IFI international online collection and BFI Player added it to their Woman with a Movie Camera Collection in 2022.